pelleo/Hybrid.IoTHub.Deployment/docs/getting-started.md

   kubectl get nodes
   ```

+**Note:**  `download_kubecfg.sh` will make a backup of the original kubeconfig file (`config<random>.bak`) and then overwrite the existing default kubeconfig file.
+To restore the original `config` file, simply run `mv ${KUBECONFIG_DIR}/config<random>.bak  ${KUBECONFIG_DIR}/config`

-  **Note:**  The `download_kubecfg.sh` uses the `scp` option `StrictHostKeyChecking no`.
+**Note:**  `download_kubecfg.sh` uses the `scp` option `StrictHostKeyChecking no`.
 This is not recommended practice, but is used in this demo environment to suppress manual host confirmation to simplify download automation of kubeconfig.

+**Note:**  Editing `download_kubecfg.sh` is needed only the first time the GitHub workflow is executed.
+As long as the K3s resource group ID remains the same, the FQDN will not be changed.
+This remark applies even to the case where the resource groups are deleted completely.